Support

 GIFT Nifty:

-GIFT Nifty December 2025 futures were down 1.00 points (or 0.00%) in early trade, suggesting a flat opening for the Nifty 50 today.
+GIFT Nifty January 2026 futures were down 30.00 points, indicating a negative opening for the Nifty 50 today.

 Institutional Flows: